monktastic/no-more-contempt/scratch/key-points.md

 ---

+- You simply cannot fathom the full extent of pain and distortion that the Light must undergo in order to become "evil."
+Your heart would break a billion times over, and then a billion more.
+By the time a person becomes someone who apparently chooses evil, an unthinkable amount of horror has already ravaged their mindstream.
+None of this is to suggest that we should feel _sympathy_ for them, because by this point, softness would indeed make things worse, both for them and others.
+But if you really saw it all, you could never again feel that malicious urge to shove them deeper into the abyss.
+You would immediately recognize it as the very essence of evil.
+At the very ultimate level, there is nothing special about any one of us — no cleanliness of soul — that would have ensured we would turn out differently.
+Seeing this, one truly understands "there but for the grace of God go I."

+- How many things we believe only because they secretly serve us in some way.

+- How much harm we're able to inject into the world via subtle channels.

+- Bring to mind someone you consider a "bad person" — perhaps a political opponent.
+Doesn't it feel like they're not simply a decent person who's gone astray, but are somehow _fundamentally_ defective — as if the badness is somehow intrinsic to their very being?
+Once you feel this way, here's what will happen next: You will mock, shame, or otherwise act in a way that drives the tendency for misbehavior deeper into their minds, while convincing yourself that you've done no such thing.
+They are _fundamentally_ defective, after all, and so any misbehavior you provoke is only evidence of a darkness that was already there, just waiting for you to expose it.

+- We therefore allocate more of our attention to _their_ unmistakable evil and less to what is occurring inside us

 - Anger is a completely natural, and even healthy, response to such misbehavior.
 But it is almost always accompanied by malice, contempt, or self-righteousness.
 These may feel healthy, too, but they are only manifestations of our parasite.
 - The darkness tricks us into closing our hearts precisely when they are needed the most.